-Comparisons to Adjacent Local Air Pollution Control Districts
+Comparisons to Adjacent Local Air Pollution Control Districts:

 The air pollution control districts adjacent to the Santa Barbara County APCD are the San Joaquin Valley Unified APCD, the San Luis Obispo County APCD, and the Ventura County APCD.
 All of the adjacent air pollution control districts have rules that require permits for emergency and prime (non-emergency) compression ignition engines and their engine permitting thresholds require permits for engines that are greater than 50 brake horsepower.
 The proposed revised Rule 202.F will make the SBCAPCD permitting requirements consistent with those in the neighboring Districts.
+In fact, we are not aware of any other air pollution control district in California that does not require permits for these engines.